top of page

 Local expertise is also critical.
 During busy storm seasons, insurance companies sometimes bring in adjusters from out of state to handle the workload.
 While qualified, they may not be familiar with what storm damage looks like in Wisconsin’s unique climate or what the fair market pricing is for labor and materials in this region.
 A local roofer can bridge that gap, ensuring the assessment accounts for both proper building practices and realistic costs.

-Step 6, What If Your Claim Is Denied?
+What to Do If Your Roof Insurance Claim Is Denied

 A denied claim isn’t the end of the road.
 A qualified roofing contractor can: